semik/docker-openssh-server/README.md

 ```
 that command will create new SSH RSA key and store it in file `local/rsa_key` corresponding public key will be stored in `local/rsa_key.pub`.

-To be able log-in into SSH server you have to provide `local/authorized_keys`.
+To be able to log in into SSH server you have to provide `local/authorized_keys`.

 ## OpenSSH Server docker image

-Simple Alpine based Docker image for OpenSSH server with added user.
+Simple Alpine-based Docker image for OpenSSH server with added user.

 It runs under user *czertainy* `uid=10001`.
 And exposes port 2022.
-Image is prepared to run on RO filesystem.
+The image is prepared to run on a RO filesystem.

 ### build image